aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - initServer.sqf has been removed.

 **Feb, 22nd 2022 | v1.5.5**
 - Fixed for dedicated servers: now the script is called through description.ext function and not more initServer.sqf execVN;
-- Improved: automatic setMarkerAlpha for destination and spawn point markers;
+- Improved: automatic setMarkerAlpha for destination and spawn-point markers;
 - Adjustment: function names.
 - Removed "waitUntil" for player.

 **Feb, 10th 2022 | v1.2.1**
 - Zeus now can see all units and vehicle spawned of the script;
 - Fix the missing global and private variables declaration;
 - Map changed from VR to Stratis for honest testing results.

 **Feb, 3rd 2022 | v1.0**
 - Hello world.